ball2004244/KIPE-member-management/README.md

 - Implementing data caching to improve performance
 - Release the application for production
 - Host the server on the same domain as the website

+**Notice**
+This project is archived and can only be used for reference only.
+Our website will be rolled down from kipevietnam.com since Aug 2023.